What is public involvement in research?

 - suggest ways to share the findings of your research

 “It was a dream process – a co-designed project – they came up with the idea, I refined it with them, they went to the RDS and did much of the legwork and we are now 2 years into the research.”

-University of Sheffield researchers used ‘lego’ to involve children with ADHD and their parents in research.
+It is now becoming increasingly common for researchers to use innovative methods when involving members of the public in the conduct of their research.
+University of Sheffield researchers have used LEGO® to involve children with ADHD and their parents in research.
 Find out more about this project.